jmars319/midway-mobile-storage-react/CODEBASE-AUDIT.md

   - panelseal_orders: status, created_at, customer_email
   - admin_users: username

+### ✅ Implemented (November 22, 2025)
+- Code splitting with React.lazy for AdminPanel and all modules
+- Suspense boundaries with loading states
+- Enhanced focus indicators for keyboard navigation
+- Skip to main content link for accessibility

-### ⚠️ Recommended
+### ⚠️ Recommended for Future
-- React.memo for list components
+- React.memo for large list items (optional optimization)
-- Code splitting with React.lazy
 - Image optimization (WebP format)
 - CDN for static assets
-- Gzip compression
+- Gzip compression (configure on server)

 ---